Marc-Haze/AdvancedReality/README.md

 With unity hub just click on the add option and select the folder, that's it

+Unity link: https://unity.com/es/download   I use the version 2020.3.24f1 (with the hub you can install most versions)

 ![image](https://user-images.githubusercontent.com/81707462/146057173-34a65a87-d6c5-4a29-b02d-bb1d6510fd44.png)

 To try it (with the less ammount of bugs) press the play button in the main page scene.